Giving notice of intention

 What to bring

 - Both of your passports

 - Two original proofs of address each - this could be:

 - Your most recent council tax statement (within the last 12 months)

-- A utility bill from the last three months (not any kind of phone bill)
+- A utility bill from the last three months (not any kind of phone or broadband bill)

 - A bank statement (within the last month)